cr0mll/cyberclopaedia/Notes/Reverse Engineering/Assembly Programming/x86-64/Variables.md

 That being said, there are some parallels with higher-level programming languages as well.

+When manually programming assembly, it should be noted that variable names are more or less identical to addresses.
 # Constants
 Assembly constants cannot be changed during run-time execution.
 Their value is substituted at assembly-time (corresponding to compile-time substitution for constants in higher-level languages).
 Consequently, constants are not even assigned a location in memory, for they turn into hard-coded values.